Rainbow-Dreamer/musicpy_docs/docs/Basic syntax of drum type.md

 s:T whether the connected drums are played simultaneously or not (T/F), if not, the drums will be divided equally by the length of one drum when the total length is fixed

+cm:n use for single continue symbol only, set the continue mode to n, the value could be 0 or 1, if value is 0, only extend the duration of the last note, if value is 1, when the previous note is a group, extend the duration of all notes in the group; if the continue mode is not set, the default action of continue symbol is extending only last note except when the previous note is a group that set to playing at the same time, which in case extending all notes in the group

 Use ! in combination with the keyword header means to set all the current notes in batch, for example: K, H, S, H | K, K, S, H, !r:2
 ```